ATMOS-MSCAR/Hackathon2023/README.md

 Code must be emailed to atmos-mscar@illinois.edu by 11:59 pm Central Time on September 29, 2023.
 Email submissions must include the following:

+ - Include "MSCAR Hackathon Submission" in the subject line.
  - An attachment to the `run.py` script containing your cloud masking model. **Only the `model_1` function should be modified in the `run.py` script** (see "How to use `run.py`" below).
  - A list of  names of everyone who contributed.
  - (Optional) An attachment containing a `hackathon.yml` file if the conda environment used is different than the environment provided.
 (You must seek approval from the hackathon organizing committee)